Lasso and probabilistic inequalities for multivariate point processes: Simulations for the multivariate Hawkes process

 Simulations are performed in \texttt{R}.
-The computational time is weak (merely few seconds for one estimate even when $M=8$, $T=20$ and $K=8$ on a classical laptop computer), which constitutes a clear improvement with respect to existing adaptive methods for Hawkes processes.
-For instance, the ''Islands'' method\footnote{This method developed for $M=1$ could easily be theoretically adapted for larger values of $M$, but its extreme computational cost prevents us from using it in practice.} of \cite{RBS} was limited due to extreme computational time for estimating one or two dozens of coefficients at the most whereas here when $M=8$ and $K=8$, we have to deal with $M+KM^2=520$ coefficients.
+The computational time is small (merely a few seconds for one estimate even when $M=8$, $T=20$ and $K=8$ on a classical laptop computer), which constitutes a clear improvement with respect to existing adaptive methods for Hawkes processes.
+For instance, the ``Islands'' method\footnote{This method developed for $M=1$ could easily be theoretically adapted for larger values of $M$, but its extreme computational cost prevents us from using it in practice.} of \cite{RBS} is limited to the estimation of one or two dozens of coefficients at most, because of an extreme computational memory cost whereas here when $M=8$ and $K=8$, we can easily deal with $M+KM^2=520$ coefficients.